 In early editions of Leeds Creative Labs, we brought together digital innovators with arts and humanities researchers.
 They discovered inspiring areas of shared interest and their creative practice and research took on new dimensions as a result.

-Pilot projects have already produced a variety of ideas from a diverse array of talents, ranging from a video game on the ethics of drone warfare developed with digital artists Invisible Flock, to Smartphone tools for training actors with Cursor Ltd.
+Pilot projects have already produced a variety of ideas from a diverse array of talents, ranging from a video game on the ethics of drone warfare developed with digital artists Invisible Flock, to smartphone tools for training actors with Cursor Ltd.

 Performing arts collaborations

-Seven DARE Edition collaborations have taken place since 2015, with arts partners from across the performing arts sector including dance, opera and theatre; and academics from biological sciences, chemistry and education as well as arts and humanities.
+Eleven DARE Edition collaborations have taken place since 2015, with arts partners from across the performing arts sector including dance, opera and theatre; and academics from biological sciences, chemistry and education as well as arts and humanities.

 In 2015, Cap-a-Pie, SAA-uk and Opera North took part with academic partners from the Schools of Modern Languages, Performance and Cultural Industries and Education.
 Read insights about their experience, and watch short films about their journey.